intrinio/ruby-sdk/docs/MunicipalityApi.md

 opts = {
   has_financials: true, # BOOLEAN | Return municipalities with financials
-  government_name: "government_name_example", # String | Return municipalities with a government name matching the given query
+  government_name: nil, # String | Return municipalities with a government name matching the given query
-  government_type: "government_type_example", # String | Return municipalities with the given government type
+  government_type: nil, # String | Return municipalities with the given government type
-  area_name: "area_name_example", # String | Return municipalities with an area name matching the given query
+  area_name: nil, # String | Return municipalities with an area name matching the given query
-  area_type: "area_type_example", # String | Return municipalities with the given area type
+  area_type: nil, # String | Return municipalities with the given area type
-  city: "city_example", # String | Return municipalities in the given city
+  city: nil, # String | Return municipalities in the given city
-  state: "state_example", # String | Return municipalities in the given state
+  state: nil, # String | Return municipalities in the given state
-  zipcode: 8.14, # Float | Return municipalities in the given zipcode
+  zipcode: nil, # Float | Return municipalities in the given zipcode
-  population_greater_than: 8.14, # Float | Return municipalities with a population greater than the given number
+  population_greater_than: nil, # Float | Return municipalities with a population greater than the given number
-  population_less_than: 8.14, # Float | Return municipalities with a population less than the given number
+  population_less_than: nil, # Float | Return municipalities with a population less than the given number
-  enrollment_greater_than: 8.14, # Float | Return municipalities with an enrollment greater than the given number
+  enrollment_greater_than: nil, # Float | Return municipalities with an enrollment greater than the given number
-  enrollment_less_than: 8.14, # Float | Return municipalities with an enrollment less than the given number
+  enrollment_less_than: nil, # Float | Return municipalities with an enrollment less than the given number
   next_page: nil # String | Gets the next page of data from a previous API call }